Basil

 Botanical Name: Ocimum basilicum

-Beyond basil’s well known use as a culinary seasoning, this plant has been historically used as a medicine for the body, mind, and spirit.
-It is considered an emblem of hatred by some and a beneficent spirit by others.
+Beyond basil’s well-known culinary use, it is a medicine for the body, mind, and spirit.
+Some consider it an emblem of hatred, others a benevolent spirit.
 It is a powerful adaptogenic herb that helps counter the symptoms of stress, including headaches, stomach disorders, chest pain, insomnia, and lethargy.
-Do not confuse sweet basil (Ocimum basilicum) with holy basil (Ocimum tenuiflorum).
-Both are in the mint family Lamiaceae sharing some similar properties and exhibiting distinct differences as well.
+Do not confuse sweet basil (Ocimum basilicum) with holy basil or tulsi (Ocimum tenuiflorum).
+Both are in the mint family Lamiaceae, sharing some similar properties and exhibiting distinct differences.

-Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – Did You Know, Basil Heals Hate?
+Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – Basil As An Antiseptic.

 Below is an overview of basil, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of basil.

-How to take FULL advantage of Turkey Tail's healing powers!
+How to take FULL advantage of Basil's healing powers...

 Western